Dietician Avni Kaul Shares the Benefits of Apple Cider Vinegar

 Even if one does not have diabetes, it is beneficial to keep blood sugar levels within the normal range.
 Studies have indicated that apple cider vinegar could improve insulin response and reduce blood sugar levels after meals.

 Drinking apple cider vinegar before going to sleep reduces fasting blood sugar after waking.
-Make certain to talk to your doctor or a Dietitian before consuming apple cider vinegar if you have diabetes, particularly if you are on medication.
+Make certain to talk to your doctor or a Dietician before consuming apple cider vinegar if you have diabetes, particularly if you are on medication.

 Might lead to weight loss